Market Forecasts & the Value of Predictions

-Our investment process is built around the concept that defining risk and limiting large losses is the Because of this, we are always hedged to protect against large losses, should the market go down.
+Our investment process is built around the concept that defining risk and limiting large losses is the first step to successful and consistent long-term investing.
+Because of this, we are always hedged to protect against large losses should the market go down.

-Our always invested, always hedged approach has served investors in the DRS well for almost twenty years now – leading to a less volatile and yet long-term market beating outcome.
+Our always invested, always hedged approach has served investors in the DRS well for almost twenty years now – leading to a less volatile and long-term market-beating outcome.

 We are very pleased to report that all of our DRS strategies returned within the target return band in 2016 and we will aim for similar results in 2017, no matter what the markets do.